Skip to main content

 • Using Classroom Technology for Hybrid Teaching

-Beyond the CTI's training and workshops, Moodle now provides user training courses for both faculty and students.
+Canvas provides user training courses for both faculty and students.
 You are automatically enrolled in these courses.
-Faculty should look for Moodle Basics v.
-3.9 and Advanced Usage of Moodle v.
-3.9 in their Course Overview section of their Dashboard.
-They can direct their students to look for Learner Orientation v.
-3.9 to help familiarize students with how to use Moodle.
+Faculty should look for Growing with Canvas in their Canvas course list.
+They can direct their students to look for Passport to Canvas to help familiarize students with how to use Canvas.

-• How can I upload my video to Moodle?
+• How can I upload my video to Canvas?
 There's a file size limit!

 You need to use our integrated video streaming server, Panopto.